Skip to content

 Troubleshooting

-• "Nothing's happening." botholomew worker list shows every worker the DB has ever seen.
+• "Nothing's happening." botholomew worker list shows every worker pidfile under workers/.
 Filter with --status running to see who's alive right now.
 If you see zero running and a non-empty queue, spawn one: botholomew worker start --persist.

 • "I see dead workers piling up."
-Reaped crashes stay in the table as forensic evidence; only clean exits (status='stopped') get auto-pruned (after worker_stopped_retention_seconds, default 1 hour).
-If dead rows are bothering you, DELETE FROM workers WHERE status='dead' clears them safely. botholomew worker list --status dead shows the list first.
+Reaped crashes keep their pidfiles on disk as forensic evidence; only clean exits (status='stopped') get auto-pruned by the reaper after worker_stopped_retention_seconds (default 1 hour).
+If dead pidfiles are bothering you, run botholomew worker reap — it walks workers/ and unlinks both stale dead workers and stopped pidfiles past the retention window.
+You can also rm workers/<id>.json directly. botholomew worker list --status dead shows the list first.

 • "Cron runs aren't firing."
 Check grep CRON /var/log/syslog (Linux) or log show --predicate 'process == "cron"' (macOS).
 Common causes: minimal PATH, or a relative path to botholomew.

 • "Two workers keep claiming the same task."
 They don't — by design.
-The claimed_by column is stamped by the atomic UPDATE, so only one wins.
+The lockfile body holds the worker id and claimed_at timestamp, so only one worker wins the O_EXCL open.
 If you're seeing duplicate output, it's because the task was re-run after its worker was reaped — check worker list --status dead.

 • "The log is getting huge."
 Rotate it yourself (logrotate, newsyslog).
 Botholomew used to do this inside the old watchdog; it no longer does.